Interviews

 Blu Furutate in Jesse Obremski’s ‘GAMAN’.
 Photo by McCall McClellan.

 “Yes, I am still performing with other companies.
 I currently am working as a dancer with the Alvin Ailey American Dance Theater.
-As a self-proclaimed workaholic, I appreciate the multifacetedness of performing, choreographing, curating, directing, advocating producing and more.
+As a self-proclaimed workaholic, I appreciate the multifacetedness of performing, choreographing, curating, directing, advocating, producing and more.
 It is an incredible challenge that I often need to check in with myself about.
 I need to be very clear with my schedule (thank you, Google Calendar) and as I do this more and more, I understand what my capacities are, as well as how they can grow, and I get to see certain aspects of producing a show/company where I am not as strong in.
-This is why I absolutely cannot do this work with administrative collaborators.
-The Obremski/Works team and artists like Jie-Hung Conne Shiau, Richard Sayama, Michael Greenberg, the board and advisory board have been on a strong sounding board as a team for the work.
+This is why I absolutely cannot do this work without administrative collaborators.
+The Obremski/Works team and artists like Jie-Hung Connie Shiau, Richard Sayama, Michael Greenberg, the board and advisory board have been a strong sounding board as a team for the work.
 I can’t do this alone (and I don’t want to).”

 What’s next for you and Obremski/Works?